ColinRobbins/SCM-Validator/README.md

   * Erroneus login for U18 member
 * **-x**

-  (Experimental) print all exceptions on a per member basis
+  (Experimental) print all exceptions on a per-member basis
 * **-p**

   Print exceptions discovered with parent entries